Sufficient dimension reduction for regression with metric space-valued responses: Real data analysis

-Next, we smoothed the histograms of the transmission rates for each county to obtain probability density functions.
-This was done using the {\it Fr\'echet package} in $R$.
-The surrogate-assisted OLS and SIR and their Fr\'echet counterparts were then applied to the data.
+First, all predictors were marginally standardized.
+Then we estimated the bases of the central space for regressing the distributions of transmission rates on the demographic variables using the surrogate-assisted OLS and SIR and their kernel Fr\'ech\'et counterparts.
 We determined the structural dimension $d$ to be 1 based on the leading eigenvalues of the candidate matrices for all four methods.
 The estimated bases are given in Table \ref{dist_bases}.

-Based on Table \ref{dist_bases}, the predictor that has the most influence on the distribution of transmission rate based on the Fr\'echet OLS estimate is the percentage with no high school diploma.
-The percentages of Non-Hispanic Blacks and unemployed also appear to have some slight effect on the distributions.
-For the sa-OLS estimate, we see that the most important predictor is median household income, but the percentage with a high school diploma or lower and those living in poverty also have a moderate influence on the transmission distributions.
-SIR-based estimates, i.e., fSIR and sa-SIR capture the percentage of Non-Hispanic Blacks to have the most important influence on the transmission rate distribution.
-They also captured slight contributions from the percentage living in poverty, renter-occupied homes, and public assistance.
-However, fSIR also captured the percentage with no High School diploma while sa-SIR captured the percentage of Hispanics.